 Sitting on his grandfather's roof, Kenny Diaz knew that he someday wanted to explore the complexity of the sky.
 He finally had his opportunity after four combat tours with the U.S. Navy.
 He knew Howard Community College (HCC) would allow him to explore the stars.

 At HCC, Kenny developed strong relationships with his professors who encouraged him to follow his passion and never quit exploring the unknown.

-“Howard Community College helped me to conquer my fears.
-Without the support and encouragement from the remarkable staff, I could not have done what I have achieved today.”
+“Howard Community College helped me to conquer my fears,” he said.
+“Without the support and encouragement from the remarkable faculty and staff, I could not have done what I have achieved today.”

 Wherever you want to go, you can get there from here.